James I of Scotland: Conspiracy and regicide

 The reaction against the king at the general council had shown Atholl that not only was James on the back foot but his political standing had received a huge setback and may have convinced the earl that James's killing was now a viable course of action.
 Atholl had seen how assertive action by two of his brothers at different times had allowed them to take control of the kingdom and that as James's nearest adult relative, the earl must have considered that decisive intervention on his part at this time could prove to be equally successful.

-The destruction of the Albany Stewarts in 1425 appears to have played a large part in the conspiracy against the king.
+The conspiracy against the king seems to have been heavily influenced by the Albany Stewarts' destruction in 1425.
 Their judicial killing and forfeiture of their lands influenced the servants who administered and depended on these estates for their living.
-The vacuum left by this was filled by Atholl in whose employment many of these disaffected Albany men appear.
-These included Sir Robert Graham, who only three months earlier had attempted to arrest the king at the Perth council, and the brothers Christopher and Robert Chambers.
+Atholl, under whose service several of these disgruntled Albany men appear, filled the void created by this.
+Among them were the brothers Robert and Christopher Chambers, and Sir Robert Graham, who only three months before had tried to arrest the king at the Perth council.
 Even though Robert Chambers was a member of the Royal household, the old Albany ties were stronger.

 A general council was held in Atholl's heartland in Perth on 4 February 1437 and crucially for the conspirators, the king and queen had remained in the town at their lodgings in the Blackfriars monastery.
 In the evening of 20 February 1437 the king and queen were in their rooms and separated from most of their servants.
-Atholl's grandson and heir Robert Stewart, the king's chamberlain, allowed his co-conspirators—thought to number about thirty and led by Robert Graham and the Chambers brothers—access to the building.
-James was alerted to the men's presence, giving the king time to hide in a sewer tunnel, but with its exit recently blocked off to prevent tennis balls getting lost, James was trapped and murdered.
+Atholl's grandson and heir Robert Stewart, the king's chamberlain, allowed his co-conspirators — thought to number about thirty and led by Robert Graham and the Chambers brothers — access to the building.
+James was alerted to the men's presence, giving the king time to hide in a sewer tunnel, but with its exit recently blocked off to prevent tennis balls from getting lost, James was trapped and murdered.